 Peter joined the AWG in 2004.
 He has spent most of his professional life writing television drama.
 In the UK, he writes for Eastenders and Holby City.
 He was Senior Script Editor at Eastenders for many years, wrote for Waterloo Road, and was Script Producer for Eastenders’ teen-based spinoff, Eastenders: E20.
 He also has a number of original projects in development.
 In Australia he has written for all Home and Away, Out of the Blue and is currently writing for Neighbours.
 Peter has written children’s shows Worst Year of my Life Again and Specky Magee.

-Our members work together to represent their fellow writers across the industry in a number of committees such as the Feature Film, Children’s, Television and Theatre committees to negotiate for fair pay and conditions.
+Our members work together to represent their fellow writers across the industry in a number of committees such as the Television, Theatre and Diversity committees to negotiate for fair pay and conditions.
 Members are also elected to State and Territory Committees that meet on a regular basis to network, support each other, develop their craft and have a lot of fun in the process!
-Our local committees and their regular events are listed below.
-If you need more information or would like to contact our committee Chairs please email us at email@example.com.
+Our local committee regular events are listed on our Events page.
+If you need more information or would like to contact our committee Chairs please email us at firstname.lastname@example.org.

 Write Night hosts monthly events which inspire, entertain and challenge writers.
-We organise panels, Q&As, masterclasses, Speed Pitching evenings, script assessment auctions and competitions, not to mention ending the year with our legendary Christmas party!
+We organise panels, Q&As, masterclasses, speed-pitching evenings and competitions, not to mention ending the year with our legendary Christmas party!
 We’re committed to connecting writers to other writers – regardless of experience, genre and format.
-We fundraise to support lower income writers and have recently established two NSW membership bursaries.

 Being a writer doesn’t have to be a solo occupation – please like our Write Night Facebook page to stay updated.